apache/ftpserver/distribution/README.txt

 1.0.6
 --------------------------------
-Bug fix release which closes 19 issues since the 1.0.5 release, for example a overhaul of the passive port reservation handling.
+Bug fix release which closes 19 issues since the 1.0.5 release, for example an overhaul of the passive port reservation handling.
 See full change log at: https://issues.apache.org/jira/browse/FTPSERVER/fixforversion/12315314

 1.0.5
 --------------------------------